 One category of fees that will often catch applicants off guard is the cost of translating original documents.
 If any of your evidence documents are not in English or Welsh, you will need to pay for a certified translation.
 The cost of this can quickly add up if you aren’t expecting to have to pay this for every document you provide.

 Taking the English language test and the Life in the UK test multiple times will also increase the overall cost of your application.
-This can happen if you are unprepared for the test and assume that you can pass these tests without preparation.
+This can happen if you go unprepared for the test and assume that you can pass these tests without preparation.
 Try taking practice tests online to determine when you are ready to take these important tests.
 This will help to keep the overall cost down.

 You should also pay close attention to whether or not you even need to take these tests.
 If you have completed them for another application, you may not need to take these tests again.

-Who is exempt from British citizenship charges?
+Who is Exempt from British Citizenship Charges?

 If you are applying for British citizenship by registration, there is a chance you could be eligible for a fee waiver.
 The following are the instances when the British citizenship fees will not be applicable: